If you have no access to the GRID, you have no choice, you have to go ... off-grid!

 Staying on-grid can give you nearly triple the power for about the same cost and avoid battery maintenance for the rest of your life.
 We all want to take advantage of the tremendous drop in solar panel cost and the significant economic advantage of owning our own power station (as shown to the right).
 This chart shows the 12:1 drop in panel prices over the last decades and 2:1 drop just last year.
 The chart also shows the world exponential growth in production of solar PV panels.
 The 2010 value of 14,000 MW is not even shown full scale on this chart!

 Costs are so low you can now buy a DIY 3.7 kW system from COSTCO for $13,500.
 Thats $3.60 per watt.
 Installation of solar PV systems will almost double to 32 gigawatts by 2013 from 18 gigawatts in 2010.
+And DIY'ers with a master electrician friend can install Solar panels for as low as 75 cents per watt in 2015! almost 5 times less!

 Here are some other web pages related to my experiences with home solar power: